 This course consists of the continued study of Europe and Non-European World History.
-It consists of the study of the political, historical, social, cultural and economic events that shaped history from the defeat of Napoleon (1815) to the present.
+It consists of the study of the political, historical, social, cultural and economic events that shaped history.
+Global History II provides a snapshot of the world circa 1750.
+The course continues chronologically up to the present.
+Several concepts are woven throughout the course including industrialization, nationalism, imperialism, conflict, technology, and the interconnectedness of the world.
+The last three Key Ideas focus on global issues, applying a more thematic approach.
 All students will take the Global History & Geography Regents Examination.
 NCAA approved course

 This course consists of the continued study of Europe and Non-European World History.
-It consists of the study of the political, historical, social, cultural and economic events that shaped history from the defeat of Napoleon (1815) to the present.
+It consists of the study of the political, historical, social, cultural and economic events that shaped history.
+Global History II provides a snapshot of the world circa 1750.
+The course continues chronologically up to the present.
+Several concepts are woven throughout the course including industrialization, nationalism, imperialism, conflict, technology, and the interconnectedness of the world.
+The last three Key Ideas focus on global issues, applying a more thematic approach.
 A significant amount of work is required, including extensive reading and writing, analysis of primary sources and individual research at a level which demonstrates a high proficiency in social studies skills combined with extensive information, showing breadth of scope and depth.
 NCAA approved course